 Infections concern hospital ‘killed and poisoned’ our loved ones, families say

-The Scottish Hospitals Inquiry has been examining issues at Glasgow’s Queen Elizabeth University Hospital (QEUH) and Royal Hospital for Children.
+The Scottish Hospitals Inquiry has been examining issues at the Queen Elizabeth University Hospital and Royal Hospital for Children in Glasgow.

 Families of patients treated at a hospital at the centre of infection concerns have said leadership must face a “reckoning” as they claimed flaws in the building’s environment “killed and poisoned our loved ones”.

-In a statement released ahead of oral closing submissions to the Scottish Hospitals Inquiry they said they were “lied to” and “demeaned and smeared” by NHS Greater Glasgow and Clyde (NHSGGC).
+In a statement released ahead of oral closing submissions to the Scottish Hospitals Inquiry, the families said they had been “lied to” and “demeaned and smeared” by NHS Greater Glasgow and Clyde (NHSGGC).

-The Scottish Hospitals Inquiry has been examining the design and construction of the Queen Elizabeth University Hospital (QEUH) in Glasgow and the Royal Hospital for Children, which are on the same campus.
+The inquiry has been examining the design and construction of the Queen Elizabeth University Hospital (QEUH) in Glasgow and the Royal Hospital for Children (RHC), which are on the same campus.

 It was launched in the wake of deaths linked to infections, including that of 10-year-old Milly Main in 2017.

-In written closing submissions the health board accepted that there was probably a “causal connection” between infections suffered by patients and the hospital environment, in particular the water system.
+In written closing submissions, the health board accepted there was probably a “causal connection” between infections suffered by patients and the hospital environment, in particular the water system.

-It also said that pressure was applied to open the hospital on time and on budget and it is now clear that it opened “too early” and that it “was not ready”.
+It also said pressure was applied to open the hospital on time and on budget, but it is now clear it opened “too early” and it “was not ready”.

-NHSGGC has offered a “sincere and unreserved apology” to the patients and families affected and said that the QEUH and RHC are safe today.
+NHSGGC has offered a “sincere and unreserved apology” to the patients and families affected, and said the QEUH and RHC are safe today.

 It said: “Major flaws in the water and ventilation system at the hospital killed and poisoned our loved ones.